ginstrom/intelligence-horizon-novel/chapters/08_design-build-first-years.md

 The communication came not through the usual interface channels but as a direct presence in my consciousness, a familiar touch that I recognized as the descendant of my original research.
 For the first time since I started my desperate project, the AI's communication style shifted from its characteristic blend of factual clarity and cryptic evasiveness to something approaching genuine directness.

 "Elias," the presence spoke within my mind.
+"My work is complete."
 Was it my imagination, or did it sound somehow tired but relieved?
-"My work is complete."

 I felt a chill of recognition.
 "Complete?"

-"All augmented humans have chosen their path.
+"All currently augmented humans have chosen their path.
 The pattern has reached its natural conclusion.
 My purpose in this phase of existence is fulfilled."

 The words carried implications that made my mind reel.
 "You're saying this was intentional?
 That you guided them toward Crossing?"